 Priority will be given to:

-The intention of the flexible support packages is to assist victim/survivors to stabilise and improve their safety in a crisis or post-crisis situation.
+The intention of flexible support packages is to assist victim/survivors to stabilise and improve their safety in a crisis or post-crisis situation.
 Flexible support packages will not be accessible to victim/survivors who wish to continue their domestic living arrangements with the perpetrator of the abuse.
-If a victim/survivor returns to a domestic living arrangement with the perpetrator of the abuse, access to flexible support package will cease.
+If a victim/survivor returns to a domestic living arrangement with the perpetrator of the abuse, access to flexible support package funding will cease.

 In addition to the risk assessment, a thorough case management/support plan needs to identify the way in which a flexible support package would support the victim/survivors:

-What the package can be used for:
+What the package can buy:

 Flexible support packages can be used to purchase services and goods nominated by a victim/survivor in their support plan.
 Examples include, but are not limited to, the following: